curateteaching/digitalpedagogy/keywords/online.md

 ## CURATORIAL STATEMENT

 REBECCA: Because this keyword is being developed for one of the last batches of keywords in the collection and because the online environment underpins so much of digital pedagogy you face both a challenge and an opportunity.
 On the one hand, you need to delineate a space for this keyword in the context of all the others without replicating them.
 I think you do this well by speaking to all those preconceptions about what online learning is then demonstrating the limits of those preconceptions and pointing to the possibilities of the online environment.
 Your opportunity is that I expect this keyword may be an entry point to this collection for many people.
 I believe that in the final collection we will want to use it to point to other keywords.
-I am noting those below for your reference, but I expect we will add those pointers after open peer review.
+I am noting those potential cross-references to other keywords below for your information, but I expect we will add those pointers after open peer review.

 In higher education, the term “online” has become synonymous with eLearning-style training and MOOCs.
 This narrow view of online, with a focus on content delivery and automated assessment, is spread via mainstream media, as in this recent quote from *Inside Higher Ed*: “Online education can offer personalized pathways through course content with short lecture videos and well-timed quizzes that help students retain knowledge…” This perspective values online learning for its efficiency, flexibility, and convenience, claiming the appeal of “anytime, anywhere” education (Richardson & Swan 69).
 It has also marginalized online learning and de-emphasized the characteristics that make it distinctive and exciting as a model of education (Pacansky-Brock).
 It’s no surprise when pundits and educators alike argue that online learning can never match the quality of face-to-face or even blended learning because, as Ian Lamont argues, “there [i]s almost no meaningful student/teacher or student/student interaction.
 To equate this type of online learning with a real-world classroom experience is a major stretch.”

-REBECCA: Please add the  citation for Inside Higher Ed?
+REBECCA: Please add the  citation for Inside Higher Ed.
 You refer to it as mainstream media, but I think you mean mainstream in the higher ed industry rather than in general.

 REBECCA: You distinguish the potential of online learning from the conventional vision that figures it as a more efficient vision of classroom learning.
 Shawn Graham makes a similar argument in the introduction to the keyword, History, under open peer review now: https://digitalpedagogy.commons.mla.org/keywords/history/ This is a link we might point to in later versions of the collection.